|

 the corner of East Grand Boulevard and Concord Street.
 The plant is

-on both north and south side of East Grand Boulevard and west Concord.
+on both north and south sides of East Grand Boulevard and west Concord.

 similar to those seen in the movie Gran Torino.
 Packard